rodjek/rspec-puppet/README.md

 let(:title) { 'foo' }
 ```

-#### Specifying the parameters to pass to a resources or parametised class
+#### Specifying the parameters to pass to a resources or parameterised class

 ```ruby
 let(:params) { {:ensure => 'present', ...} }